Let0oro/psql-docker-apirest-template/README.md

 │ └── README.md
 ```

-2. Manage your Dockerfile to obtain the image you want (f.e.: postgres):
+2. Manage your Dockerfile and compose.yaml to obtain the image you want (f.e.: postgres):

 - Open your compose.yaml file and replace all the code on this file for this other: